HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Pediatric Radiology Physicians.

 Safety protocols: They are trained to limit radiation doses and create a child-friendly environment to minimize discomfort and anxiety.

-Specialized procedures: They may perform specialized imaging techniques such as voiding cystourethrograms (VCUGs) or use contrast dyes to get more explicit images.
+Specialized procedures: They may perform specialized imaging techniques, such as voiding cystourethrograms (VCUGs), or use contrast dyes to obtain more detailed images.

 Work settings: They typically work in children’s hospitals, university medical centers, and community hospitals with pediatric services.